Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

-# Arteficial Intelligence - Much ado about  ... fussing?
+# Arteficial Intelligence 2023 - Much ado about  ... fussing?

-Artificial Intelligence is a hot theme in 2023, again<sup>😾</sup>.
-Don't try to dodge - in my city "AI" and "ChatGPT" saturate the program of the summer digital festival (every other lecture names them).
+Artificial Intelligence is a hot theme, again.
+One can't dodge this "IntelliSteampunk" festival - "AI" and "ChatGPT" saturate the program of IT events (every other lecture may name them, as in my city), news feeds, and product presentations.

-Its pace must be so gigantic that some scientists, prominent software engineers, and tech leads [search for an emergency break](https://futureoflife.org/open-letter/pause-giant-ai-experiments/).
-Other up-to-date visions (besides too common) can be grouped by:
+Its pace must be so gigantic that many scientists, prominent software engineers, and tech leads [think of a kill switch](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) for AI dystopia.
+Other up-to-date visions (besides too shallow) group by:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>